hl2guide/AdGuard-Home-AIO-List/README.md

 - After adding and updating these lists RAM usage for AdGuard Home will go up to around 102MB

 1. Log into __AdGuard Home__
-2. Using the top menu click "Filters" and then "DNS blocklists"
+2. Using the top menu click `Filters` and then `DNS blocklists`
-3. Click the green "Add blocklist" button
+3. Click the green `Add blocklist` button
-4. Click the "Choose from the list"
+4. Click the `Choose from the list`
-5. Checkmark the following "General" blocklists:
+5. Checkmark the following `General` blocklists:
     - 1Hosts (List)
     - AdGuard DNS filter
     - AdAway Default Blocklist